-I love Cherry Cheesecake around the holidays because my Grandmama used to always make a cherry cream cheese pie for me this time of year.
-She was actually allergic to the red cherries but still made it because she knew it was my favorite – now that’s a good grandmama!
+I love cherry cheesecake around the holidays because my Grandmama used to always make a cherry cream cheese pie for me this time of year.
+She was actually allergic to the red cherries but still made it because she knew it was my favorite.
+Now that’s a good grandmama!

-The problem I encountered then is still much the same as now, I can’t hardly be left alone with that pie because it is just too stinking good.
-So this year, I set out to create a bite size version of cherry cheesecake that’s perfect for parties and get togethers and gives you just the right amount of cherry cheesecake goodness in every bite.
-I could not be more thrilled with these Cherry Cheesecake Bites!
+The problem I encountered then is still much the same as now.
+I can hardly be left alone with that pie because it is just too stinking good.
+So this year, I set out to create a bite-size version of my cherry cheesecake recipe that’s perfect for parties and get-togethers and gives you just the right amount of cherry cheesecake goodness in every bite.
+I could not be more thrilled with these no-bake cherry cheesecake balls!
 They are everything I hoped for and more, like .

 If your cream cheese was not room temp, this is going to take a little more time so you really really need to let that get to room temp.

 Mix again until it is the consistency of cookie dough, scraping down sides if needed.

 Now, I’m not here to judge or anything but I will tell you that you’re crazy if you don’t get a pinch of this right now to taste!